avsuhas/Hoverfly/README.md

 ```

 This can be bundled inside the service or it can be externalized and run as a proxy in a separate container.

+### Clone or download the application from this repository to see it in action.
+- There are 2 applicaions
+	deviceAPI
+	hoverfly